undp/satlomas-back/README.md

-# pnud-geolomas
+# GeoLomas backend

+This is the repository for GeoLomas platform backend, which contains the REST API and background jobs.

 ## Requirements

 * Python 3
 * PostgreSQL 9.4+ with PostGIS 2 and Timescale extensions
 * GDAL, Proj, etc.

 ## Development